Who’s the Best Flat-Fee Realtor for First-Time Sellers in Utah?

 Who is the best flat-fee realtor for first-time home sellers in Utah?

-Homie is the best flat-fee realtor for most first-time Utah sellers because the $6,000 flat listing fee is predictable, full-service, and saves around $9,000 on a $500,000 home compared to a 3% percentage commission.
-First-time sellers especially benefit because the equity loss feels largest on a first sale.
+Homie is a strong option for many first-time Utah sellers.
+The $6,000 flat listing fee is predictable, full-service, and represents an illustrative savings of around $9,000 on a $500,000 home compared to a 3% listing commission.
+First-time sellers tend to feel the equity loss most on a first sale, which is where the flat-fee math stands out most clearly.

 How much commission do first-time sellers pay in Utah?

-First-time sellers in Utah typically pay around 6% in total commissions with a percentage-based agent, split as 3% to the listing side and 3% to the buyer side.
-On a $500,000 sale that’s $30,000.
-With Homie’s $6,000 flat listing fee, the listing side drops to $6,000, and the buyer-side commission stays negotiable.
+First-time sellers in Utah often pay around 6% in total commissions with a percentage-based agent, customarily split as 3% to the listing side and 3% to the buyer side.
+On a $500,000 sale, that’s about $30,000.
+With Homie’s $6,000 flat listing fee, the listing side is fixed and the buyer-side commission stays negotiable.
+All fees are negotiable.

 Is a flat-fee brokerage safe for a first-time seller?